Code-Institute-Submissions/Oneminutetotwelve/README.md

 ### Future Features

 - Activate links to social media
-- Add graphs and figures to Countrydata page with information on how factors at country level such poverty, emission etc.. changed over time
+- Add graphs and figures to Countrydata page with information on how factors at country level such poverty, emission etc.. changes over time
 - Add list and form to index pages with option to search for aid organisation working in a specific field
+- Change background images in about page to decrease loading time and increase preformance

 ---